mykelangelo/rxtest/README.md

+# Task
-Task: the first feature from the programming Kata at http://agilekatas.co.uk/katas/SnakesAndLadders-Kata
+The first feature from the programming Kata at http://agilekatas.co.uk/katas/SnakesAndLadders-Kata

 # How to run tests
 1. open root directory in terminal